CarolGo/Final-project/README.md

 - Hypothesis:

 1. We use the investor’s utility function to evaluate the portfolios.
 The formula is from WF. sharp(1999)
+1. The formula used in calculating excepted risk is from modern portfolio theory(Markowitz, 1952)
 1. When there are two portfolios with same expected profits, investors will choose the portfolio with less excepted risk.
-1. The formula used in calculating excepted risk is from modern portfolio theory(Markowitz, 1952)
+1. If the user prefers low risk, a portfolio with long trading frequency will be returned.

 ### Simulation's variables of uncertainty
 - various weight of portfolio: